claytongom/claytongom/README.md

 </div>

 <samp>
-  hello, i'm Clayton! i'm a full stack developer. currently, i dedicate myself to improving my python skills through my studies at the <a href="https://www.betrybe.com/">Trybe School</a>. passionate about technology and creative things, i'm always looking to learn new things. i even had the opportunity to develop many projects and i invite you to check them out.
+  Hello, I'm Clayton!
+I'm a full stack developer.
+I've recently completed my course in web development and Python, and I'm now seeking opportunities to apply my skills.
+Passionate about technology and creativity, I'm always eager to learn.
+I've developed numerous projects, and I invite you to check them out.
 </samp>